- What is a lead management system?

 6. Multiply your points of contact

-Relying on a single channel to activate leads is rarely enough today.
-Prospects move from one channel to another and expect more natural exchanges. 🧚🏻♀️
+Relying on a single channel to activate leads rarely works today.

 7. Convert your leads into customers

-The goal is simple: 👇🏻
+The goal is simple 👇🏻:

 - Respond to a specific problem.